Saser/saser.github.io/_posts/2015-12-12-input-validation-using-haskell.md

             description = "The last character should be an underscore" validator input = if (last input) == '_' then Valid else Invalid
 {% endhighlight %}

+Having all these `if` statements in the code gets quite ugly, so let's refactor it a bit.
+We define a new function `validIf` that simply takes a `Bool` and returns `Valid` if that `Bool` was `True`, and otherwise returns `Invalid`.
+We also define a new function `invalidIf` in a similar manner.

+{% highlight haskell %}
+    validIf :: Bool -> ValidationResult
+    validIf True = Valid
+    validIf False = Invalid

+    invalidIf :: Bool -> ValidationResult
+    invalidIf = validIf . not
+{% endhighlight %}

+Now the code for the three requirements looks a little bit cleaner, and quite a lot more expressive.

+{% highlight haskell %}
+    firstCharNotNumber :: Requirement String
+    firstCharNotNumber = (description, validator)
+        where
+            description = "The input should not begin with a number" numbers = ['1' ..
+'9']
+            isNumber c = c `elem` numbers
+            validator input = invalidIf $ isNumber (head input)

+    thirdCharIsUnderscore :: Requirement String
+    thirdCharIsUnderscore = (description, validator)
+        where
+            description = "The third character should be an underscore" validator input = validIf $ input !!
+2 == '_'

+    lastCharIsUnderscore :: Requirement String
+    lastCharIsUnderscore = (description, validator)
+        where
+            description = "The last character should be an underscore" validator input = validIf $ (last input) == '_'
+{% endhighlight %}